- What In The Wild Card Game

 Deer Camp is designed for second through fourth grades, but all educators are welcome to participate!
 Please be aware that you may need to modify lessons and activities if you are using the materials with younger or older students.

 Share the wonders of Michigan's wild inhabitants with young learners to build appreciation for these unique critters and the places they call home with these lessons and materials for your classroom.
 Materials include four lesson plans, wildlife posters for the classroom, and sets of Go Wild for Michigan's Wildlife Critter Cards for students.
 (Note: sets of the Critter Cards for students are limited and will be distributed on a first come, first serve basis.)

-Program information, including electronic copies of the Teacher Guide and Critter Cards, is provided via email to eligible teachers who register.
+The Teacher Guide and Critter Cards, are provided via email to educators who register.

-This program is free of charge and open to K - 5th grade educators in Michigan.
-Please register by September 30.
+This curriculum is free of charge and open to K - 5th grade educators in Michigan.

 A Year in the Life of a Michigan Black Bear (6th - 8th grades)

 Are you looking for a fun way to integrate Michigan's unique flora and fauna into your curriculum while still meeting the educational standards required?
 You and your class have an opportunity to begin an adventure that will allow you to experience A Year in the Life of a Michigan Black Bear.